femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 [James 1 : 17](https://www.biblegateway.com/passage/?search=James1:17&version=NLT) [Genesis 27 : 29](https://www.biblegateway.com/passage/?search=Genesis27:29&version=NLT)

 One of our core responsibilities as God’s creation is to be a vessel of blessing to our generation.
-As the light of God, we are created to radiate his glory amongst our peers.
+As the light of God, we are created to radiate His Glory amongst our peers.
 So, anytime you find your self giving up, say this to yourself:

 > “God created me for his purpose, and that I will fulfill.
 I am blessed to bless others.
-I will radiate his glory and inspire my generation.
+I will radiate His Glory and inspire my Generation.
 I am the change.”

 ### I AM A CHILD OF LIGHT